Fully-Connected Spatial-Temporal Graph for Multivariate Time-Series Data: Experimental Results

 We compare our method with SOTA methods, encompassing conventional methods like AConvLSTM \cite{xiao2021dual}, DAGN \cite{8723466}, Transformer-based approaches such as InFormer \cite{zhou2021informer} and AutoFormer \cite{wu2021autoformer}, as well as GNN-based methods including GCN \cite{kipf2016semi}, HAGCN \cite{LI2021107878}, HierCorrPool \cite{wang2023multivariate}, and MAGNN \cite{chen2023multi}.
 All methods are re-implemented based on their original configurations, with the exception of GNN-based methods, where we replace their encoders with the same encoders used in our approach for fair comparison.

-Table \ref{tab:sota} presents the comparison results, showing the remarkable effectiveness of our FC-STGNN.
-As shown in the table, our method exhibits large improvements across a majority of cases in comparison to both conventional temporal encoder-based and GNN-based methods.
+Table \ref{tab:sotarul}, \ref{tab:sotahar}, and \ref{tab:sotassc} present the comparison results, showing the remarkable effectiveness of FC-STGNN.
+As shown in the tables, our method exhibits large improvements across a majority of cases in comparison to both conventional temporal encoder-based and GNN-based methods.
 For instance, our method shows improvements of 7.6\% and 3.4\% in FD001 and FD003 of C-MAPSS, respectively, over the second-best results regarding RMSE.
-Similar improvements can be observed in UCI-HAR and ISRUC-S3, where our method outperforms the second-best methods by 1.02\% and 1.56\% regarding accuracy, respectively.
-These advancements underline the necessity of fully capturing spatial-temporal dependencies within MTS data, enabling us to achieve superior overall performance compared to SOTA methods.
+Similar improvements can be observed in UCI-HAR and ISRUC-S3, where our method outperforms second-best methods by 1.02\% and 1.56\% regarding accuracy, respectively.
+These advancements underline the necessity of fully capturing spatial-temporal dependencies within MTS data, thus enabling superior performance compared to SOTA methods.